bernie-cm/bernie-cm/README.md

 # 👋 Hi, I'm Bernie
 - 🐧 I like Linux, Kubernetes and Python
 - ☁️ I'm passionate about cloud and data engineering, backend programming, and DevOps
-- 🌱 I'm learning 🔎 Monitoring Systems and Services with 🔥 Prometheus
+- 🌱 I'm learning CI with GitHub Actions and CD with Argo CD and Flux
 - ✉️ Reach out bernie.camejo [at] icloud.com

 ## About me